bsc-life/tutorial_setuptools/README.md

 #### PIP from private GitHub repository

 If the project is hosted in a private repo, a ssh key needs to be generated.
 This allows permision to your computer to install the package.
-More details can be found [here](https://jdblischak.github.io/2014-09-18-chicago/novice/git/05-sshkeys.html).
+More details can be found [here](https://jdblischak.github.io/2014-09-18-chicago/novice/git/05-sshkeys.html) and [here](https://help.github.com/en/enterprise/2.16/user/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 After this, the following command should run just fine:

 ```
 pip install git+ssh://git@github.com/user/mypackage.git